-- A cooling-off period of five days is generally included on properties with a value of R250 000 or less.
-In cases where a cooling-off period is included in the 'Offer to Purchase', the buyer has the option of withdrawing the offer within the five day period. - A 72- hour clause is often included in an 'Offer to Purchase'.
+- A 72- hour clause is often included in an 'Offer to Purchase'.
 This clause allows the seller to continue looking for an alternative buyer even after the 'Offer to Purchase' has been accepted.
 This applies to offers that are subject to conditions (e.g. bond approval/sale of buyer's current house).
 If the seller accepts another offer, the buyer will have 72 hours to fulfill the conditions on the original 'Offer to Purchase'. - Make a list of items that should be included with the sale such as automatic pool cleaner, garage remotes, blinds, etc. Be very specific and detailed.